ClickCease

 Serious Concerns About Safety

 The fact that NHTSA is now involved in 29 separate investigations around Autopilot is cause for serious concern.
-Clearly, the message that drivers need to keep their hands on the wheel and eye on the road – even if Autopilot is engaged – hasn’t gotten through.
+Clearly, the message that drivers need to keep their hands on the wheel and eyes on the road—even if Autopilot is engaged—hasn’t gotten through.
 It has also become evident that Tesla doesn’t have sufficient safeguards to prevent drivers from misusing the Autopilot feature.

-Our auto defect attorneys have been following this issue closely and have repeatedly raised concerns about the red flags these types of incidents have raised.
-If you or a loved one has been injured as the result of a Tesla Autopilot crash, you may be able to receive compensation for your injuries, damages, and losses.
-It is important that you contact an experienced auto defect lawyer to understand your legal rights and options better.
+Our auto defect attorneys have been following this issue closely and have repeatedly raised concerns about the red flags these types of incidents raise.
+If you or a loved one has been injured in a Tesla Autopilot crash, you may be able to receive compensation for your injuries, damages, and losses.
+It is important that you contact an experienced auto defect lawyer to better understand your legal rights and options.

 Source: https://abcnews.go.com/Technology/wireStory/officials-tesla-fatal-california-crash-autopilot-77694171